 4. Test Automation is for You 24/7

-Test automation will help you to reduce the time of testing new features and whole app by allowing test execution to happen 24/7.
+Test automation will help you to reduce the time of testing new features and a whole app by allowing test execution to happen 24/7.
+If you use a cloud-based mobile testing platform, make sure you have access to 24-hour support.

 5. Utilize Cloud-Based Testing Platform – Get Real Global Reach

-With service like Bitbar Testing, you can get instant access to over 250 real Android devices and over 15 different iOS variants.
+With a cloud-based mobile app testing service, you can get instant access to over 250 real Android devices and over 15 different iOS variants.
 Especially in case of Android, devices are hand-picked from the global marketplace so that they provide you a significant coverage in volumes.
 Running automated tests on those devices is easy, fast and provide you all information from the real device execution – pre-processed, summarized and with full details.

 Use cases are believed to be one of the best basis to build real-world test cases.
 For some reason in the past, to automate the test generation process, there has been a large gap in bridging the high-level use cases and concrete tests that hammer your software.
 Here are some interesting – and yet more important – testing angles to keep in mind when you are planning the testing methods (and tools) for your mobile application, game or service: